Program Director: Vincent S. Fierro, D.O., FACOI

 Erie, PA 16509

-The Osteopathic Gastroenterology Fellowship Program is designed to provide broad training in Clinical Gastroenterology and is designed to prepare Fellows for a career in academic medicine or clinical practice.
+The Gastroenterology Fellowship is an ACGME accredited program designed to provide broad training in Clinical Gastroenterology and is designed to prepare Fellows for a career in academic medicine or clinical practice.
 The goals of the program are to develop:

 - Independent critical thinking